svsticky/sturdy-memory/README.md

 The API will be accessible at [http://localhost:8000](http://localhost:8000).
 You can view the interactive API documentation at [http://localhost:8000/docs](http://localhost:8000/docs) or [http://localhost:8000/redoc](http://localhost:8000/redoc).
 The frontend will be accessible at [http://localhost:3000](http://localhost:3000)

-## Testing

-### API
-Inside the Dev Container, you can run tests for the API with [pytest](https://docs.pytest.org/):

-THIS IS STIL VERY MUCH TO DO!!!
-No testing has been added yet

-### Frontend
-Inside the Dev Container, you can run tests for the API with [bun](https://bun.sh/docs/cli/test)

-THIS IS STIL VERY MUCH TO DO!!!
-No testing has been added yet

 ## Contributing